 An Interview with George F. Kennan Fellow Emma Gilligan

-Emma Gilligan is a recent George F. Kennan alumna with the Kennan Institute, where she focused her research on post-conflict justice in the aftermath of the two Chechen wars.
+Emma Gilligan is a former George F. Kennan fellow with the Kennan Institute, where she focused her research on post-conflict justice in the aftermath of the two Chechen wars.
 Before she finished her fellowship, we asked her to reflect on her work at the Kennan Institute and how she hopes her research will have a positive impact.

 Q: Tell me about your background and what brought you to the Wilson Center.